emqx/cloud-docs/en_US/connect_to_deployments/python_sdk.md

 ## Next step

-This shows you how to use the paho.mqtt.m2mqtt client library to connect to the EMQ X Cloud.
+This shows you how to use the paho-mqtt client library to connect to the EMQ X Cloud.
 You can download the source code to the example in [here](https://github.com/emqx/MQTT-Client-Examples/tree/master/mqtt-client-Python3/).
 You can find more other languages in [GitHub](https://github.com/emqx/MQTT-Client-Examples).